If you're raising a teenager in Singapore right now, you're going to need these tips for keeping cool. Parents: you've got this. This too shall pass.

 It’s them, not you

 Try not to take things too personally.
-Yes it’s difficult when someone is slamming doors and in a serious mood (still talking about the kiddos, not us).
-Count to 10, sit down with a big mug of coffee (wine also an option) and know that it really is them and not you!
-And if the mood do seem particularly relentless and unbearable, do have a wee look at our guide to spotting depression in teens, just in case.
+Yes, it’s difficult when someone is slamming doors and in a serious mood (still talking about the kiddos, not us).
+Count to 10, sit down with a big mug of coffee (wine also an option) and know that it really is them and not you.
+And, if the mood seems particularly relentless and unbearable, do have a wee look at our guide to spotting depression in teens, just in case.

 Entertain them, even if they protest (they will)

 Teenagers sleep a LOT.
 Almost as much as they raid the cupboards.
-Try and tip them out of bed, despite their protestations, to join the world beyond their bedroom.
-Sign them up for a cool sport for teens, or even just drag them to a movie: there’s plenty of great blockbusters out this year.
+Try and tip them out of bed, despite their protests, to join the world beyond their bedroom.
+Sign them up for a cool sport for teens, or even just drag them to a movie: there’s plenty of great blockbusters out this year, as well as some awesome book-to-film adaptations.
 And if they really won’t leave the house, rummage up some of those snacks you’ve stockpiled and chill out and watch one of these ‘coming of age films together.